 The integrity of many of these companies is likely comparable to investing in junk bonds during a market crash, provided they survive.
 For example, Barrick Gold Corporation is one of the most popular companies globally with an outstanding financial balance sheet.
 As a result, barriers sales increased 29.62% yearly, and EBITDA increased 49.03% yearly.

 Despite a gross profit margin of 41.11% and a return on equity (ROE) of 11.75%, Barrick Gold Corporation is one of the most profitable gold stocks on the Toronto Stock Exchange.

 Quarterly corporate profits increased by 60.9% yearly, exceeding the quarterly top growth rate of 14.1%.
 However, PepsiCo shares held their ground with average annual growth of 6% between 2008 and 2010.

-For those who care about dividends, PepsiCo has increased its annual dividend distribution from $1.35 in 2007 to $2.86 in 2010, increasing nearly 40%.
+PepsiCo has increased its annual dividend distribution from $1.35 in 2007 to $2.86 in 2010, increasing nearly 40% for those who care about dividends.
 In addition, church & Dwight improved its earnings per share from 2007 to 2009 due to pricing for consumer goods when that figure was not yet reached.

-Once we understand who the dominant companies are in terms of size and market share, we can put forward a recession-proof thesis.
-As we enter a recession, current CEO Jeff Harmening is optimistic about his chances.
+Once we understand the dominant companies’ size and market share, we can put forward a recession-proof thesis.
+Current CEO Jeff Harmening is optimistic about his chances as we enter a recession.